A pile of fresh whole beets with a message overlay that reads: 'curious dog person: Can dogs eat beets?'

 Start small, about a teaspoon of cooked or grated beet per 10 pounds of body weight is a good guideline.

-Don’t be alarmed if your dog’s pee or poop takes on a reddish or pinkish hue after eating beets, this is totally normal.
+Don’t be alarmed if your dog’s pee or stool takes on a red or pink hue after eating beets, this is VERY normal.
 The natural pigments in beets, called betalains, can pass through the digestive system and urine unchanged.
 It’s harmless, but good to know so you’re not caught off guard during your next backyard or walk cleanup!

 Final Thoughts